When & Which

 Use a

-statement when...- You need to create multiple, regular instances of hardware components or concurrent statements.
+for-generatestatement when...- You need to create multiple, regular instances of hardware components or concurrent statements.

 - Building an N-bit register from N flip-flops, creating a chain of adders, connecting several identical modules to a bus.